tomidea/darey-masterclass/week1/Saturday.md

-DevOps to the rescue - Quickly deliver HIGH QUALITY code by removing all the blockers that causes slow donw to the release process.
+DevOps to the rescue - Quickly deliver HIGH QUALITY code by removing all the blockers that causes slow down to the release process.

 1. Fast - new patch releases can get to users in minutes, major releases can get to users in hours/few days
 2. Improved communication betwwen developers and operators